AlgoMaster Logo

 Architecture Patterns for AI Applications

-In this chapter, you will learn four foundational architecture patterns for AI applications.
+In this chapter, you will learn four architecture patterns that appear again and again in real AI products: request-response, pipelines, agent loops, and event-driven processing.

-Traditional web applications are fast and predictable.
-A database query takes 5ms.
-A REST API call to an internal service takes 50ms.
-You can fit 20 of them into a single user request and still respond in under a second.
+Traditional web applications are usually built around short, predictable operations.
+A database query may take a few milliseconds.
+An internal service call may take tens of milliseconds.
+You can often fit several of those operations into one user request and still respond in under a second.

 Pattern 1: Request-Response

-This is the pattern we have been using since the beginning.
-A user sends a request, your system processes it with an LLM, and returns a response.
+This is the simplest pattern, and it is where many AI features start.
+A user sends a request, your system calls an LLM, and the user gets a response.

 How It Works

-The request-response pattern maps directly to the HTTP request/response cycle that every web developer already knows.
-The only difference is that the "processing" step involves an LLM call instead of (or in addition to) a database query.
+The request-response pattern maps directly to the standard HTTP request/response cycle.
+The main difference is that the processing step includes an LLM call, often alongside database queries, retrieval, policy checks, or other application logic.

-2. API server receives the request and determines what processing is needed
+2. The API server receives the request and decides what work is needed.

-4. The LLM generates a response using the query and any retrieved context
+4. The LLM generates a response from the user query and any retrieved context.

-5. The response is sent back to the user
+5. The API returns the response to the user.

 When This Pattern Fits